 Elder is probably the most well-known antiviral herb on the market at present.
 It can assist in reducing inflammation in the sinuses to relieve congestion, eliminate metabolic waste products, stimulate sweating to remediate fevers, and reduce flu and cold symptoms.
 Elderberries contain shikimic acid, an antiviral compound that is used to create Tamiflu, an anti-flu pharmaceutical.
 While commercial production of Tamiflu uses the shikimic acid in Star Anise, elderberries also contain this valuable substance.
 Cool beans, Elderberry!

 The Truth About Elderberries:

-While the anti-inflammatory and elimination effects of tannins; vitamin A, calcium, iron, cyanogenic glycoside, viburnic and shikimic acids, and other health supporting alkaloids in elderberries can withstand heating and drying, the Vitamin C complex, polyphenols, and many other flavonoids (AKA antioxidants) cannot.
+While vitamin A, calcium, magnesium, potassium, niacin, iron, cyanogenic glycoside, viburnic and shikimic acids, and other health supporting alkaloids and nutrients in elderberries can withstand heating and drying, the Vitamin C complex, polyphenols, and many other flavonoids (AKA antioxidants) cannot.
 Heat and drying, whether it is stove top heat, or drying with stoves, dehydrators, microwaves, (for the love of all things holy, please never use a microwave to dry herbs or for any other reason), or any other heat source will degrade to destroy many the flavonoids in plants (1).
 Bioflavonoids are capable of increasing bodily health by supporting strong immune function and cell formation, destroying cancer causing free radicals in the body that corrupt cellular information, have anti-inflammatory and anti-allergic properties, and are antiviral and antibacterial to name just a few of their actions in the body.
 The most commonly found information on the “interwebs” says to use dried elderberries, make a tea, and then make a syrup from the tea.
 Boom!
 Drying and heating.
 You’ve immediately lost a very important component of elderberries’ super powers!